ionutrogojan/modestWeb/README.md

-# modestJS
+# modestWeb
-Blazingly fast and simple JavaScript library, the feeling of React with vanilla methods.
+Blazingly fast and simple web library, the feeling of React compiled to vanilla code.

 ## Documentation

 Get started quickly with this short guide

-### 1. Import pages and components to the app.js file
+### 1. Import pages and components to the index.modest file

 ```js
 // import Modest from 'modest';